rabd6160/rabd6160.github.io/docs/index.md

 title: About
 ---

 Welcome to my portfolio!
-My name is Isaac Bromley-Dulfano (he/him), and I'm a third year undergraduate studying electrical engineering at the University of Michigan.
+My name is Rebecca Bromley-Dulfano (she/her), and I'm a third year medical student at Stanford University.

-Over the last three years, I've discovered growing passions for renewable energy, embedded systems, and the intersection between engineering, art, and community.
+Over the last three years, I've discovered growing passions for health policy, internal medicine, and the social determinants of health.
 I hope this website offers additional perspective on the work I've done and the interests that I have.

 Thanks,
-Isaac
+Becca

 <br/>